jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 #### [`aws_ami`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ami)
 An AMI is an Amazon Machine Image, which is the final image that we actually boot our instance with.
-AMIs are higher level images than the EC2 images we've been making, they can encompass multiple disks plus some extra metadata.
+AMIs are higher level images than the EC2 images we've been making.
+They can contain multiple disks, plus some extra metadata.
+The way we make an AMI out of our custom image is by passing turning it into the hard drive volume that our AMI boots from, which we do [below](#aws_ebs_snapshot_import).

 The EC2 module in Nix [only works with `hvm`](https://github.com/NixOS/nixpkgs/blob/b207142dcc285f985ae6419df914262debeef12a/nixos/modules/virtualisation/amazon-image.nix#L35) here, so there's no question about what virtualization type to use.

 ```nix
 resource "aws_ami" "iplz_ami" {
   name                = "iplz_server_ami"